jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

 ---
 layout: post
-title: "Next.js 6: A Practical Feature Analysis"
+title: "Next.js 6: A Practical Feature Introduction"
+metatitle: "What's new in Next.js 6?"
 description: What's possible in Next.js 6?
 What improvements were made?
-Learn how to build highly performant Universal JavaScript apps with this new release.
+Learn how to build highly performant Universal JavaScript apps with the latest Next.js release.
+metadescription: "How to build Universal JavaScript apps with Next.js 6"
 date: 2018-08-29 08:30
 category: Hot Topics, Frameworks, Next.js
 design: